Guillermo Molins: Return to Malmö FF

 At the start of the 2014 season, Molins was given a captaincy in the absence of Markus Rosenberg, as well as retaining his first team place.
 He captained his first match of the season and scored his first goal of the season, in a 7–1 win against Degerfors in the Svenska Cupen.
-This was followed up by scoring in the Svenska Cupen matches against Ängelholms (twice) and Hammarby (in which Molins was sent–off for a second bookable offence and served a two match as a result).
+This was followed up by scoring in the Svenska Cupen matches against Ängelholm (twice) and Hammarby (in which Molins was sent–off for a second bookable offence and served a two match as a result).
 His goal scoring form continued when he scored four goals throughout April, including a brace against IFK Göteborg on 7 April 2014.
 His performance led to speculation over talks of a new contract.
 Molins’ goal scoring form continued when he scored four consecutive goals between 8 May 2014 and 26 May 2014.
 Molins continued to play very well for Malmö FF during the 2014 season, by the time of the summer break for the 2014 World Cup he had scored eight goals and made three assists in twelve appearances.
 However, on 27 June he injured his cruciate ligament in a friendly fixture against FK Partizan, Molins had acquired the same injury in the corresponding knee at Anderlecht in 2011.
 The injury meant that Molins would have to go through an operation and go into rehabilitation training for the rest of the season.
 In his absence, the club went on to defend their league title successfully after Malmö FF beat AIK 3–2 on 5 October 2014.

 The 2015 season saw Molins continuing to recover from his injury, as his captaincy role saw him replaced by Rosenberg, but he was given the vice–captain role nevertheless.
 Molins also revealed that the contract negotiations is still ongoing, but his agent later denied that the contract was a done deal, saying there's no breakthrough yet.
 By May, he revealed that his recovery is going well and that his doctor given him an all clear to play.
 Molins made his first appearance in almost year, appearing for Malmö FF U21 against Halmstads BK U21 on 12 May 2015, starting a match and played 38 minutes before being substituted, in a 2–2 draw.
-It wasn't until on 7 June 2015 when he made his first appearance in the first team against Djurgårdens, coming on as a second half substitute, in a 1–1 draw.
+It wasn't until on 7 June 2015 when he made his first appearance in the first team against Djurgården, coming on as a second-half substitute, in a 1–1 draw.
 Due to just recovering from his injury, Molins found his playing time for the club, mostly coming from the substitute bench for the rest of the 2015 season.
 During Malmö FF U21 match against IFK Norrköping on 16 September 2015, he suffered a rupture in the outer ligament in the foot that saw him sidelined for the rest of the 2015 season.